pytorch/pytorch.github.io/_posts/2021-6-23-torch-linalg-autograd.md

 # Beyond NumPy

 In addition to offering all the functions in NumPy’s linear algebra module with support for autograd and accelerators, ```torch.linalg``` has a few new functions of its own.
-NumPy’s ```linalg.norm``` does not allow users to compute vector norm over arbitrary subset of dimensions, so to enable this functionality we added ```torch.linalg.vector_norm```.
-To make APIs more convenient and self-describing, we also added ```torch.linalg.matrix_norm```.
+NumPy’s ```linalg.norm``` does not allow users to compute vector norms over arbitrary subsets of dimensions, so to enable this functionality we added ```torch.linalg.vector_norm```.
 We’ve also started modernizing other linear algebra functionality in PyTorch, so we created ```torch.linalg.householder_product``` to replace the older ```torch.orgqr```, and we plan to continue adding more linear algebra functionality in the future, too.

 # The Future of Linear Algebra in PyTorch